MerginMaps/docs/src/misc/write-docs/index.md

 ## Why the Markdown Has Different Content as the Public Docs

-Occasionally, it can happen that the link in the footer is broken or the content in markdown does not match the content on [www.merginmaps.com/docs](www.merginmaps.com/docs).
+Occasionally, it can happen that the link in the footer is broken or the content in markdown does not match the content on [Mergin Maps Documentation](https://www.merginmaps.com/docs).
 This is due to the fact that the released version is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" />.
-The latest commit on main branch can be seen on staging server [dev.merginmaps.com/docs](dev.merginmaps.com/docs).
+The latest commit on main branch can be seen on staging server [Mergin Maps Staging Documentation](https://dev.merginmaps.com/docs).

 ## How Search Works